Examples for the standard conjecture of Hodge type: Proof of the main Theorem

-\begin{proposition} There exists a $p$-adic field $K$ and an abelian scheme $\mathcal A$ over the ring of integers $\mathcal O_K$, with complex multiplication by $L$ such that the CM-type is $\Phi$ given by \Cref{CMtype_construction}.
+\begin{proposition} There exists a $p$-adic field $K$ and an abelian scheme $\mathcal A$ over the ring of integers $\mathcal O_K$ of $K$, with complex multiplication by $L$ such that the CM-type is $\Phi$ satisfying \Cref{CMtype_construction}.
 Moreover, there is $\pi \in L$ which induces the Frobenius on the special fiber of $\mathcal A$, and such that